 The identification of military-connected students is not a public record subject to public records law.

-Compliance with the Interstate Compact on Educational Opportunity for Military Children
+Providing Educational Opportunity for Children of Military Families

-In order to promote flexibility and cooperation among the school system, parents and guardians, and children of military families, to promote the children’s well-being, and to assist these children in achieving educational success in their new schools, the superintendent shall adopt procedures necessary to ensure compliance with the Interstate Compact on Educational Opportunity for Military Children (hereinafter “Compact”) and to educate employees about the unique needs of children of military families.
+The board strives to promote flexibility and cooperation among the school system, parents and guardians, and children of military families, to promote the children’s well-being, and to assist these children in achieving educational success when transitioning to their new schools.
+To achieve these goals, the board has adopted policies consistent with the Interstate Compact on Educational Opportunity for Military Children (hereinafter “Compact”) and G.S.
+115C-407.12 to facilitate the enrollment of children of military families and to provide continuity in their educational services, including in the areas of education records, immunizations, age requirements for initial entry, course and education program placement, special education services and extracurricular activities.
+The superintendent shall adopt procedures necessary to implement the policies and to otherwise comply with the Compact and G.S.
+115C-407.12 and to educate employees about the unique needs of children of military families.

 Definitions

-The following definitions apply to all policies and procedures adopted in compliance with the Compact.
+The following definitions apply to all policies and procedures adopted in compliance with the Compact and G.S.
+115C-407.12.

 Active Duty